 TEC 5758.
 Planning and Scheduling (3).F;S. This course introduces students to the complex process of planning for construction projects.
 The course covers project planning and scheduling, determining and leveling project resources, estimating, budgeting, and cost control for construction projects.
 Special attention will be given to the use of specialized scheduling software for construction management activities.
-Prerequisites: MAT 1025 (Algebra and Elementary Functions) or higher, TEC 2708 (Construction Technology and Building Codes), TEC 2718 (Building Mechanical Systems), TEC 2738 (Commercial Construction Technology), TEC 3718 (Construction Estimating), or permission of the instructor.
+Prerequisites: MAT 1020 (College Algebra with Applications) or higher, TEC 1708 (Construction Technology and Building Codes), TEC 2718 (Building Mechanical Systems), TEC 3038 (Commercial Construction Technology), TEC 3718 (Construction Estimating), or permission of the instructor.
 [Dual-listed with TEC 4758.]

 TEC 5809.
 Research and Development in Technical Areas (3).F.
 In this course, students will be required to design and carry out an original research project, including data collection and analysis and preparation of a research report for publication consideration.
 Prerequisite: TEC 5000 (Research in Technology) or permission of the instructor.